 The gap between management and product developers can be bridged by focusing on similarities in motivations and creating a shared, positive vision.

-Talk transcript of Clara Mai Kunstmann – posted on 9 Feb 2023 Stakeholder management
+Talk transcript of Clara Mai Kunstmann – recorded on 8 Feb 2023 Stakeholder management

 You can book Clara for a 1:1 mentor session today!Book Clara today